Bone grafting fundamentals

 Many materials are available as osteoconductive materials, and more are being developed.

 Induction of bone formation refers to the capacity of a number of growth factors in the body to stimulate primitive bone cells to grow and mature, forming healthy bone tissue.
 Many of these growth factors are present in normal human bone.
 For this reason, methods have been developed to process human bone and prepare bone matrix which retains the normal growth factors, but limit, if not eliminate, the risk of transmitting diseases or viruses.
-“Allograft Demineralized Bone” processed in this way is currently the only approved way in which surgeons can use an osteoinductive stimulus.

 What are the risks of surgery?